SteveOv/debingest/README.md

 - `-f`/`--flux`: the flux data column to use: **sap_flux** or pdcsap_flux
 - `-q`/`--quality`: the quality filter set: none, **default**, hard or hardest
 - `-p`/`--period`: the optional orbital period to use - calculated if omitted
+- `-c`/`--clip`: optional time range to clip from any LCs - must have 2 values
 - `-pl`/`--plot-lc`: instructs the pipeline to plot each lightcurve to a png
 - `-pf`/`--plot-fold`: instructs the pipeline to plot each folded LC to a png

+The `--clip` argument may be specified multiple times if you require clipping of multiple time ranges or sectors.
+You cannot specify which sectors a clip applies to but, as the sectors will have been observed at different times, only those clips that overlap any given sector will have an effect.

 > If you first run `chmod +x ingest.py` (or equivalent) in the terminal
 > you remove the need to specify python3 whenever you run ingest.py.